Introduction to Android

 Recommended Articles

-This has been a guide on Introduction to Android.
-Here we have discussed the main components, applications, characteristics, along with advantages and disadvantages of Android.
-You may also look at the following article to learn more –
+This has been a guide to Introduction to Android.
+Here we have discussed the main components, applications, characteristics, along with the advantages and disadvantages of Android.
+You may also look at the following articles to learn more –